Create VAT codes for VAT transaction entry and reporting

 VAT method 7 (Purchase of goods by intermediate party in three-party trading): This VAT method identifies the VAT code as the replacement VAT code for transactions that meet the requirements for purchase of goods by a "middleman" in three-party trading for direct resale, that is, the goods are delivered directly from the vendor to a customer in another EU member state:

-This VAT method is only applicable to companies acting as intermediate party in such a scenario, since the intermediate party does not pay VAT on that type of third-party acquisitions.
-The VAT method enables companies to be VAT-exempted and to be able to declare this type of transactions in the VAT declaration.
-More specifically: the intermediate party uses VAT codes with VAT method 7 on the purchase order it creates based on a customer order with line type 2.
-(The purchase order is sent to the vendor making the direct delivery.)
+This VAT method is only applicable to companies acting as intermediate party, since the intermediate party does not pay VAT on that type of third-party acquisitions.
+The VAT method enables companies to be VAT-exempted and to declare this type of transactions in the VAT declaration.
+More specifically, the intermediate party uses VAT codes with VAT method 7 on the purchase order it creates based on a customer order with line type 2.
+The purchase order is sent to the vendor making the direct delivery.
 When the intermediate company matches the invoice from the vendor against the purchase order, M3 Business Engine creates no debit or credit account entries for VAT.

 Note that the same VAT code must exist in a VAT exception for replacement of VAT codes in (TXS020) where alternative 3 (Purchase of goods by intermediate party in three-party trading) is selected for control object &TRIA.
-For details, see the topic VAT Exemptions.
+See VAT Exemptions.

 VAT Method 8